ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation: Method

 \section{Method}

-Our approach comprises two tightly integrated modules: an active pose estimation pipeline that resolves 6-DoF pose ambiguities (Algorithm~\ref{alg:active-pose-estimation}), and an active pose tracking module that maintains accurate pose estimation during object motion using an equivariant diffusion policy (Algorithm~\ref{alg:active_pose_tracking}).
+Our approach comprises two tightly integrated modules: an active pose estimation pipeline that resolves viewpoint-induced 6D pose ambiguities (Algorithm~\ref{alg:active-pose-estimation}), and an active pose tracking module that actively moves the camera to preserve visibility and prevent pose-loss under motion and occlusions (Algorithm~\ref{alg:active_pose_tracking}).